gwarf/dotfiles/README.md

 sudo result/bin/switch-to-configuration switch
 # Build and siwtch to the new conf, updating boot menu
 sudo nixos-rebuild switch --flake .
+# In case the hostname changed (like on a VPN), it can be specified like this
+./result/sw/bin/darwin-rebuild switch --flake '.#Baptistes-MBP'
 ```

 ##### Updating